angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment3.md

     written by the most recent Clerk.Put() or Clerk.Append() (in that order) to the same key.
 One consequence of this is that you must ensure that each application call to Clerk.Put() or Clerk.Append()
-    appears in that order just once (i.e., write the key/value database just once), even though internally your <tt>client.go</tt> may have to send RPCs multiple times until it finds a kvpaxos server replica that replies.
+    is executed in that order just once (i.e., write the key/value database just once), even though internally your <tt>client.go</tt> may have to send RPCs multiple times until it finds a kvpaxos server replica that replies.